bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el2">02.
 Program Structure: FizzBuzz</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Write a program that uses console.log to print all the numbers from 1 to 100, with two
+exceptions.
+For numbers divisible by 3, print "Fizz" instead of the number, and for numbers divisible by 5 (and not 3), print "Buzz" instead.
+When you have that working, modify your program to print "FizzBuzz", for numbers that are divisible by both 3 and 5 (and still print "Fizz" or "Buzz" for numbers divisible by only one of those).

+(This is actually an interview question that has been claimed to weed out a significant percentage of programmer candidates.
+So if you solved it, you’re now allowed to feel good about yourself.)

 <pre>
 for (let n = 1; n <= 100; n++) {
   let output = "";